sanopa/whyl/README.md

   In your history of learned facts, the first thing you see on top is a random fact that you have learned some time in the past for you to rediscover.
 If you happen to forget the specifics of a fact that you have recorded with Whyl, you can also search for it by its title and refresh your memory.

   Enjoy your learning adventures!

+by: Sophia Anopa (sanopa) & Ruoxi Tan (shangtee)
+at: HackCMU, September 12-13, 2014